NemanjaNecke/SaaS-backend-API/README.md

 ```

 * Registration automatically saves and verifies user's IP address
-* In order to register fully user has to verify the email address with confirmation email which is sent via console.backend
+* In order to register correctly user has to verify the email address with confirmation email which is sent via console.backend
 * When email is verified the user is redirected to login URL
+* Registration only works with invite which generates the correct register link which is then sent in email
+* View checks arguments from the URL to see if the right user is trying to register and decodes token and uid parameters from the URL
+* Register view automatically sets the invite as accepted when the user visits the link

 #### Login user